grisu/gricli/src/main/resources/help/commands/archive job.md

 Downloads the job to the default archive location and then cleans the job.

 Supports glob regular expressions.
 Note that if a job is still running it will be stopped.
+The archive process may take a while depending on how large the files are.

 Parameters: